Meeting exclusion rule concepts and tools

-This article describes screen elements and concepts that will help you create and use meeting exclusion rules in Workplace Analytics.
-For step-by-step walkthroughs, see Meeting exclusion rules: Walkthroughs.
+You can use the following screen elements and concepts to create and use meeting exclusion rules in Microsoft Viva Insights in Workplace Analytics.
+For step-by-step walkthroughs, see Meeting exclusion rule walkthroughs.

 At each step in the exclusion-creation flow, you'll see a page, such as the following.